Skip to main content

 • GKB ID (gkbId): The entity's identifier in our Geneea Knowledge Base (GKB), typically in its generic bucket (e.g., G145 for Britain).
 This field is missing for synthetic entities (see below).

 • Standard Form (stdForm): The standard/canonical name of the entity in the relevant language.
-For example, the standard form for G145 is: United Kingdom in English Spojené království in Czech Royaume-Uni in French Storbritannien in Danish While typical translations, standard forms do not need to be direct equivalents.
+For example, the standard form for G145 is: United Kingdom in English Spojené království in Czech Royaume-Uni in French Storbritannien in Danish.
+While typically translations, standard forms do not need to be direct equivalents.

 • Type (type): One of the supported entity types listed below.

-• Mentions (mentions): If enabled, we return all mentions of the entity within the text.
+2. Full Mentions (mentions): A complete list of all occurrences of the entity in the text, with token-level detail.
 For example, G145 might appear as United Kingdom, UK, Britain, Great Britain and Northern Ireland in English.
-For each mention of an entity, we provide the following information:
+Each mention includes:

 See the Entity object reference page for more details.